Magic $1 Million

 The Greedy Never Stop

-It never ceases to amaze me how creative people will get when they want to swindle others.
+It never ceases to amaze me how creative people will get when they want to deceive others.
 It is always a good idea to be skeptical whenever you receive an offer that is too good to be true, even if it looks legitimate.
-If you are ever in doubt, simply discard the correspondence—or report it to the appropriate authorities.
+If you are ever in doubt, discard the correspondence—or report it to the appropriate authorities.